Genomon-Project/paplot-doc/data_ca.rst

   SAMPLE2,X,67392415,+,15,3327412,+,translocation,EM36MRX9B3,G4FPLN527D
   SAMPLE3,22,34268355,+,10,19871820,+,tandem_duplication,9SVRQCFVCO,2BEWSO91FZ

-In this example, the following 5 (optional) columns are added as well as 5 required columns.
+In this example, the following five (optional) columns are incorporated apart from the five required columns:

  - Mutation type (MutationType)
  - Gene affected by the breakpoint 1 (Gene1)